open-telemetry/opentelemetry-ruby/website_docs/configuring_automatic_instrumentation.md

 gem 'opentelemetry-instrumentation-all'
 ```

-and configure it early in your application lifecycle (for Rails apps, this would be in the Rails initializer):
+and configure it early in your application lifecycle.
+See the example below using a Rails initializer:

 ```ruby
 # config/initializers/opentelemetry.rb